 Fire Medic

-*Lakeshore Technical College’s Fire Medic program prepares students to obtain the required licensure to be employed/practice in the state of Wisconsin.
+*Lakeshore College’s Fire Medic program prepares students to obtain the required licensure to be employed/practice in the state of Wisconsin.
 The College does not guarantee its curriculum matches the requirements for preparation, examination, or licensure for other states.

 Career Area

-Public Safety
+Law, Public Safety and Security

 Type